 CASE STUDY: Pivot Legal Society

 Problem/main challenges: Pivot Legal Society has seem a variety of contexts in which the law creates area restrictions on activities for certain individuals.
-The legal advocacy human rights organization was interested in understanding how these area restrictions (i.e., locations in the city where people were not permitted to enter or access) affected marginalized communities, and whether such barriers created entire zones of exclusion that hindered access to health care and support services.
+The legal advocacy human rights organization was interested in understanding how these area restrictions (i.e., locations in the city where people were not permitted to enter or access when charged with criminal offences) affected marginalized communities, and whether such barriers created entire zones of exclusion that hindered access to health care and support services.

 (Map designed for Pivot Legal Society by Data for Good volunteers)